Infrastructure Investment and Jobs Act (IIJA) Implementation Resources

 Carbon Reduction Program

-Watershed and Flood Prevention Operations
+Watershed and Flood Prevention Operation

 Preventing Outages and Enhancing the Resilience of the Electric Grid Grants